-B. Results of the Differential Pricing Analysis
+2. Results of the Differential Pricing Analysis

-For Inmax, based on the results of the differential pricing analysis, Commerce preliminarily finds that 67.47 percent of the value of U.S. sales pass the Cohen's d test,34 and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
-Further, Commerce preliminarily determines that there is no meaningful difference between the weighted-average dumping margin calculated using the average-to-average method and the weighted-average dumping margin calculated using an alternative comparison method based on applying the average-to-transaction method to all U.S. sales.
+For Inmax, based on the results of the differential pricing analysis, Commerce preliminarily finds that 63.32 percent of the value of U.S. sales pass the Cohen's d test, and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
+Further, Commerce preliminarily determines that there is no meaningful difference between the weighted-average dumping margin calculated using the average-to-average method and the weighted-average dumping margin calculated using an alternative comparison method based on applying the average-to-transaction method to those U.S. sales which passed the Cohen's d test and the average-to-average method to those sales which did not pass the Cohen's d test.
 Thus, for these preliminary results, Commerce is applying the average-to-average method for all U.S. sales to calculate the weighted-average dumping margin for Inmax.